NataljaD/Homework1/article1.md

 Sometimes, this is a separate file.
 If you have specific contribution preferences, explain them so that other developers know how to best contribute to your work.
-To learn more about how to help others contribute, check out the guide for (setting guidelines for repository contributors)[https://help.github.com/articles/setting-guidelines-for- repository-contributors/].
+To learn more about how to help others contribute, check out the guide for !(setting guidelines for repository contributors)[https://help.github.com/articles/setting-guidelines-for- repository-contributors/].